Career & Professional Development

 Professional Development Resources

-Maas Professional Development Award – The Office of Graduate and Postdoctoral Studies supports our graduate trainees in professional development opportunities such as non-scientific conferences and workshops.
-Eligible applicants will be graduate students in good academic standing who are actively pursuing a degree in one of the 14 degree-granting programs within PIBS.
-Application deadlines are rolling and will be reviewed at the end of each month.
+Maas Professional Development Award – The Office of Graduate and Postdoctoral Studies supports our graduate students in professional development opportunities such as non-scientific conferences and workshops.
+Eligible applicants will be students in good academic standing who are actively pursuing a degree in one of the 14 degree-granting programs within PIBS.
+Application deadlines are rolling and will be reviewed on a first-come basis.
 Grants are up to $500.

 Postdoc Professional Development Award – The Office of Graduate and Postdoctoral Studies provides support for postdoctoral trainees to pursue professional development opportunities.
 All Michigan Medicine Postdoctoral Fellows are eligible.
 Application deadlines are rolling and will be reviewed at the end of each month.
 Grants are up to $500.

-Rackham Professional Development Grant – Looking for funding for professional development workshops, training, activities, etc?
+Rackham Professional Development Grant – Looking for funding for professional development workshops, training, or activities?
 Apply for a Professional Development Grant.
 Application deadlines are rolling.
 Grants are up to $400.

 Postdoctoral Fellow Travel Award – The Office of Postdoctoral Studies provides $500 travel support to Postdoctoral Fellows whose first author abstracts are selected for oral or poster sessions at a conference or meeting.
 Each year, 20 travel grants will be awarded.
 Applications are due January 31 for meetings March 1-June 30.
 Applications are due May 15 for meetings July 1-December 31.